Acne can be a long-term (chronic) condition. But even if it occurs only during the

 the surface looks smoother and fresher.
 You will typically need 5 to 7 days at home

 to recover.
-Microdermabrasion is a less invasive option.
-It is typically done in a
+Microdermabrasion is a less invasive option, but it works less well.
+It's

 Chemical peels.
 Chemical peels are often used to minimize sun-damaged skin, irregular color (pigment),